simco50/CBT-Presentation/CBT_Presentation.md

 <video src="Resources/renders/hq/AdaptiveLEB_NoTree_Main.mp4">

 note: Now I think that's pretty elegant and it's not that hard to make this adaptive.
 Adaptive subdivision has essentially the same principles but we subdivide our triangle based on a target criteria, for example this point.
-When recursively check if the target is inside the triangle and if it is, we split it.
+You recursively check if the target is inside the triangle and if it is, we split it.
-Notice that the following video actually has a problem, partially due to me procrastinating making this presentation and therefor having too little time but also to prove a point, which is that it creates so called T-juctions which are the vertices touching the middle of an edge and that will cause cracks in the geometry.
-Imagine there being a height offset at that point, there is no way for that larger triangle to match the deformation of its neighboring triangles.
-We want to avoid that.
+Notice that the following video actually has a problem, partially due to me procrastinating to finish making this presentation and therefor having too little time but also to prove a point, which is that it creates so called T-juctions which are the vertices touching the middle of an edge and that will cause cracks in the geometry.
+Imagine there being a height offset at that point, there is no way for that larger triangle to match the deformation of its neighboring triangles and we want to avoid that.

 ---

 <video width="650px" src="Resources/AdaptiveLEB.mp4">

 note: So here with a video capture in application where this problem is solved.
 We do this by making sure a neighboring triangle is never more than 1 level different in subdivision.
-This can be implemented by adapting the splitting and merging operation during subdivision.
-Whenever a triangle wants to be split we have to split the neighboring triangles recursively until the rule is satisfied and when a triangle wants to be merged, its longest edge neighbors also wants to be merged as they need to be merged at the same time to avoid cracks.
+This can be implemented by adapting the splitting and merging operation.
+Whenever a triangle wants to be split we have to split the neighboring triangles recursively until the rule is satisfied and when a triangle wants to be merged, its longest edge neighbors also needs to be merged without breaking the rule as they need to be merged at the same time to avoid cracks.

 ---